YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 * Prepare it to accept a replication stream:

   * Start a passive Source Server.
 If this is an SI replicating instance, use the -updok flag to start the passive Source Server.
   * Start the Receiver Server using the updateresync.
-For versions prior to V5.5-000 use the -updateresync qualifier and for YottaDB/GT.M versions V5.4-000 or newer use -updateresync=<repl_inst>.For example, mupip replicate -receiver -start -updateresync=<repl_inst> where repl_inst is the prior replication file if the source is V5.5-000 or newer and no -updateresync if it is an older YottaDB/GT.M release.
+For versions prior to V5.5-000 use the -updateresync qualifier and for YottaDB versions V5.4-000 or newer use -updateresync=<repl_inst>.For example, mupip replicate -receiver -start -updateresync=<repl_inst> where repl_inst is the prior replication file if the source is V5.5-000 or newer and no -updateresync if it is an older YottaDB release.

 * Start a Source Server on a root or propagating primary instance to replicate to this instance.
 Verify that updates on the source instance are successfully replicated to the receiver instance.